How to Insert a Hyperlink to a Different Cell in an Excel 2010 Workbook

-Follow these steps to insert a hyperlink in a worksheet:
+Follow these steps to insert a hyperlink to another cell in a worksheet:

 1Select a cell or graphic to which you want to attach a hyperlink.